markgbeckett/zx80/hampsons_plane/README.md

 2. Load the program into memory at address 0x6000 -- for example, using the ZXpand command `LOAD "hampson.bin;24576"`.
 3. Enter `RANDOMIZE USR(25369)`

+The aim of the game is to clear the grid by removing all of the asterisks.
+Each move you enter a coordinate (column first) to flip a tile from asterisk to space or vice versa.
+However, the move will also flip the tile that border the cell you select, making it a little more tricky.

+Coordinates are enterer as three-character references, with a letter followed by two digits.
+For example, enter "A", "1", "2" to specify cell A12, or "U", "0", "2" to select cell "U2".
+Invalid inputs are discarded.

-The game is incomplete: at the moment there is no check that the player has solved the grid.
+Note: The game is incomplete: at the moment there is no check that the player has solved the grid.
 Check back regularly for updates.

 ## Development